How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git --version

-2.2 Configuring Username and Email
+2.2 Setting Your Username and Email Address

 git config --global user.name "Your Name"